adambard/learnxinyminutes-docs/ada.html.markdown

 end Hello;

---  Ada has a real module system, they are called packages and are split into --  two component parts, the specification (this file) and a body, the other.
+--  Ada has a real module system.
+Modules are called packages and are split into --  two component parts, the specification (this file) and a body, the other.
 --  It is important to introduce packages early, as you will be using them from --  the start. package Stuff is
+   --  We could add the following line in order to tell the compiler that this --  package does not have to run any code before the "main" procedure starts.
    --  pragma Preelaborate;

    --  Packages can be nested within the same file or externally.